nautechsystems/nautilus_trader/docs/source/user_guide/backtest_data.md

 data is attempted to be parsed.
 See the final section for a motivating example using Betfair.

 ### Parsers

-The first question is what format the data is stored (ignoring compression - fsspec handles this automatically for us).
-Currently, there are 4 formats available:
+The first configuration option is the format the data is stored - c urrently, there are 3 formats available:
 - `TextParser` for generic text data (JSON or other).
 - `CSVParser` for CSV data
 - `ParquetParser`for parquet data

-Each parser has separate configuration based on its requirements (i.e. the `TextParser` will required an additional `line_parser`to convert the JSON into actual nautilus objects)
+Each parser has separate configuration based on its requirements (i.e. the `TextParser` will required an additional `line_parser`to convert the test line/JSON into actual nautilus objects)

 A simple example might be loading quote ticks from a CSV file: